davilla/atv-xbmc-launcher/xbmclauncher/README.txt

 see http://atv-xbmc-launcher.googlecode.com for details

 ## Release Notes

+### 0.6
+- fixed issue #8 (screensaver kick in breaks download of update)
+- fixed currentworkingdirectory which prevented xbmc's preflight script from running

 ### 0.5
 - fixed name clash problems with SoftwareMenu (QuDownloader)
 - fixed a bug where screensaver was not reenabled